alastairmoody-madeye/Engineering-Ladders/Software-Engineer.md

 ![System Dimensions](charts/Layr-Engineering-Path-SE7.png "Software Engineer 7")

-* **Creates**: designs and creates new technologies that are widely used either by internal or external teams
+* **Creates**: designs and creates new technologies that are widely used that dramatically accelerate the team and reduce costs
 * **Leads**: leads the technical excellence of the system and creates plans to mitigate outages
 * **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
 * **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes